-As of October 1, 2011, state law requires all women seeking an abortion to have at least 2 visits to the abortion facility.
+As of October 1, 2011, Texas state law requires all women seeking an abortion to make at least two visits to the abortion facility.

-Beginning October 1, 2011, Texas women have to make at least 2 trips to a clinic for an abortion – the first being for an ultrasound and the second visit for the procedure.
+Beginning October 1, 2011, Texas women have to make at least two trips to a health center for an abortion: the first for an ultrasound, and the second for the procedure.
 We understand that requiring multiple visits makes things more challenging for women during a stressful time, but it is now mandated by Texas state law.

 What else is required?

-In 2003, the Texas Legislature passed a law requiring physicians to give women that are seeking abortions required state-mandated information about medical risks, adoption alternatives, and developmental stages of the fetus.
-This information must be provided 24 hours in advance of the abortion procedure when the woman receives her required ultrasound.
+In 2003, the Texas Legislature passed a law requiring physicians to give women seeking abortions state-mandated information about medical risks, adoption alternatives, and developmental stages of the fetus.
+This information must be provided 24 hours in advance of the abortion procedure, when the woman receives her required ultrasound.

-You have the right to access certain information concerning this abortion facility by calling the Texas Department of State Health Services at 888-973-0022 (toll free).
+You have the right to access certain information concerning any abortion facility by calling the Texas Department of State Health Services at 1-888-973-0022 (toll free).